remzert/BraveBrowser/README.md

 ##Android version

-You should have at least Android 4.1(Jelly Bean) to run Brvae.
+You should have at least Android 4.1(Jelly Bean) to run Brave.
 Min SDK version is 16.